ansys/pydpf-core/docs/source/getting_started/index.rst

 The Data Processing Framework (DPF) provides numerical simulation users and engineers with a toolbox for accessing and transforming simulation data.
-DPF can access data from Ansys solver result (RST) files as well as from several neutral file formats, including CSV, HDF5, and VTK.
+DPF can access data from Ansys solver result files as well as from several neutral `file formats <https://dpf.docs.pyansys.com/version/stable/index.html>`_.

 This **workflow-based** framework allows you to perform complex preprocessing and postprocessing operations on large amounts of simulation data.